Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: NUMERICAL RESULTS

 \subsection{Without quadratic Zeeman effect}

-Figure~\ref{fig1}(a) shows the time evolution of the average particle number $\langle \hat{N} \rangle$ and the normalized total magnetization $F^2_\textrm{norm}$.
-The average particle number rapidly decreases in the early stages, since the initial state contains an abundance of states with $F < 2N$ subject to inelastic decay.
+First, we numerically solve the master equation for $q = 0$.
+Figure~\ref{fig1}(a) shows the time evolution of the average particle number $\langle \hat{N} \rangle$ and the normalized total magnetization $F^2_\mathrm{norm}$.
+The average particle number rapidly decreases in the early stage, since the initial density operator contains an abundance of states with $F < 2N$, which are subject to inelastic decay.
 After several hundred milliseconds, the states with $F < 2N$ are depleted and the decrease in $\langle \hat{N} \rangle$ becomes slow; $\langle \hat{N} \rangle$ finally converges to $\simeq 3$ over long periods.
-The normalized total magnetization $F^2_\textrm{norm}$ increases monotonically, as shown in Fig.~\ref{fig1}(b), and finally converges to unity, which indicates that the final state is the fully magnetized steady state, given by Eq.~(\ref{rho_total_17.5}) with Eq.~(\ref{maxF}).
+The normalized total magnetization $F^2_\mathrm{norm}$ increases monotonically, as shown in Fig.~\ref{fig1}(a), and finally converges to unity; this behavior indicates that the final state is the fully magnetized steady state, given by Eq.~(\ref{rho_ss_general}).
 Because of the rotational symmetry of the system, the expectation values $\langle \hat{F}_x\rangle, \langle \hat{F}_y\rangle$, and $\langle \hat{F}_z\rangle$ of the magnetization remain zero as the system evolves.

-Figures~\ref{fig1}(b) and \ref{fig1}(c) show the distributions of the number of particles $P_N$ and the magnetization $Q_m^{(N)}$ at different times.
-In Fig.~\ref{fig1}(b), it can be seen that the distribution becomes broad and its peak shifts toward smaller particle numbers due to inelastic loss.
-The distribution at $t = 1.76~\textrm{s}$ in Fig.~\ref{fig1}(c) is similar to the final distribution for the steady state, which has a peak at $N = 2$.
-Figure~\ref{fig1}(c) displays the distribution $Q_m^{(N)}$ for $N=6$ and $N=16$.
-We note that $Q_m^{(N)}$ is broadened by inelastic loss of particles with $m_1 + m_2 \neq 0$, where $m_1$ and $m_2$ are the magnetic quantum numbers of the lost particles.
-As a result, a statistical mixture of states with different $m$ is generated.